BY Vince Cooper

 “He proved himself over and over in the England jersey as a player of very high quality.”

-“Sir” Roger might have made a bigger impression on Merseyside than in the rest of the country, but he was a key cog in the machine that captured the Jules Rimet trophy and the credit he rightly gets in Liverpool is deserved on a bigger stage.
+“Sir” Roger might have made a bigger impression on Merseyside than in the rest of the country, but he was a key cog in the machine that captured the Jules Rimet trophy and in the first great team Bill Shankly built at Anfield.
+The credit he rightly gets in Liverpool is deserved on a bigger stage.